bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-54-self-training-with-adaptive-regularization-for-s3vm.md

 **Tasks:**

 1. Implelement the model given in the paper using Tensorflow
 2. Use a subset of the given dataset and apply augmentation techniques as specified in the paper.
 Clearly specify which subset is being used.
-Also, split the dataset for training and testing purposes.
+Also, report the number of data samples of each category in training and testing sets.
 3. Report the top-1 and top-5 test set error rates in your final report.

 **Data Set:** ILSVRC-2010 ([http://www.image-net.org/challenges/LSVRC/2010/](http://www.image-net.org/challenges/LSVRC/2010/ "http://www.image-net.org/challenges/LSVRC/2010/")